Pylons/pylons/pylons/docs/gettingstarted.rst

     of packages into the system-wide Python.

-    The other great benefit is that no root access is required since all modules are kept under a directory of your choosing.
-This makes it easy to setup a working Pylons install on shared hosting providers and other systems where you might not have system-wide access.
+    The other great benefit is that no root access is required since all modules are kept under the desired directory.
+This makes it easy to setup a working Pylons install on shared hosting providers and other systems where system-wide access is unavailable.

 1. Download the `go-pylons.py <http://www.pylonshq.com/download/0.9.7/go-pylons.py>`_ script.
 2. Run the script and specify a directory for the virtual environment to be created under: